 Form I-20: Certificate of Eligibility for Nonimmigrant (F-1) Student Status for academic and Language Students.
 A Dept. of Homeland Security form.

 Form DS-2019: Certificate of Eligibility for Exchange Visitor status (J-1).
 A Dept. of State form.

 Visa: Issued by the Department of State, tells the Bureau of Citizenship and Immigration Services that you have been approved by the State Department to seek entry to the U.S.

 If you ever have questions about immigration issues, please contact International Students and Scholars Office using the following information:

-Office visit: International Students and Scholars Office, Plaza Level, 113 Maucker Union
+Office visit: Office of International Engagement, 113 Maucker Union